Multi-modal Machine Learning in Engineering Design: A Review and Future Directions: Fundamental Concepts of Multi-modal Machine Learning

-First, engineering design needs more effective multi-modal representation to model complex design spaces.
-Design representations convey structural, functional, and behavioral information about a design, making design spaces more complex than other data spaces.
-The information is often contained in different modalities.
-For example, visual representations (e.g., sketches, shapes) can demonstrate the structural and spacial relations between different components more straightforwardly, while text descriptions can describe the functions and behavior of a design more clearly.
-Engineering design requires MMML models to effectively integrate and analyze information from different modalities to model such design spaces and obtain a deep understanding of them.

-Second, engineering design requires MMML to handle noisy design representations when learning multi-modal representations.
-When visualizing design concepts, especially through hand-drawing sketches, designers tend to express design concepts with their personal styles, leading to variations in design representations.
-Moreover, annotations are often present in design sketches and diagrams as shown in Figure~\ref{fig:repre} to clarify certain design information, which are informative but need careful processing to extract the useful information and be removed for visual feature learning.
-We need specific techniques to handle the stylistic differences and the annotations.
-Otherwise, they may disguise or mix with the conceptual differences between design instances and hinder the learning of effective multi-modal representations.

-Third, engineering design demands MMML to work more effectively with small design datasets.
-In many cases, the available design datasets for MMML are small, which can negatively impact multi-modal representation learning.
-This is especially true when a design space is highly diverse and varied, as MMML models may not have sufficient examples to learn from.
-Missing or non-parallel data is also a common issue in engineering design.
-That is, certain modalities may be unavailable or difficult to collect, or different modalities of design instances are not properly synchronized or matched.
-Accordingly, we need proper techniques to learn effective multi-modal representations from complex, noisy, and small design datasets to promote the application of MMML to engineering design.

-The learning of joint representations needs a step to fuse multiple unimodal representations.
-In the next section, we review the different ways of doing this, each utilizing the unimodal features to a different degree.
+The process of learning joint representations involves a step to fuse multiple unimodal representations.
+In the next section, we will review the diverse fusion methods, each exploiting unimodal features from varying perspectives.